 Built / Designed For: 1st Duke of Roxburghe

 House & Family History: Believed to be the largest inhabited castle in Scotland, Floors was designed in the early 18th century by William Adam (father of the more-famous Robert Adam) for the 1st Duke of Roxburghe.
-It was the current duke's great-great-grandfather, James, the 6th Duke, who had William Playfair embellish the Adam house with a multitude of spires and domes in the Scottish 16th century style.
+It in the 19th century the 6th Duke engaged William Playfair to enlarge and embellish the Adam house with a multitude of spires and domes in the Scottish 16th century style.
 The final effect was breathtaking and made the Floors one of the most atmospheric houses in Britain.
 Often used as a film location, Floors' greatest role in that mode was as Greystoke Castle in 1984's "Greystoke: The Legend of Tarzan, Lord of the Apes."
 Floors has hosted many important guests, including Queen Victoria in 1867.
 Anne, the sister of Lord Randolph Churchill (father of Winston), married the 6th Duke of Roxburghe, and, as a result, Randolph was a frequent visitor to Floors, as was his wife, Jennie.
 Floors provided a calm and peaceful environment where Randolph could escape from the cares of the world.